Labuan is a special region of Malaysia

 , which is a type of legal entity in which the company’s management can start charitable or non-charitable activities.
 At the same time, businessmen should know that a Labuan foundation

-will hold the rights on the company’s assets and our team of company formation representatives in Labuan
+will hold the rights on the company’s assets and our team of Labuan company formation representatives

 can offer assistance for the incorporation requirements established for this business form.